JuliaRegistries/RegistryCI.jl/docs/src/guidelines.md

  - helps explanations during the registration process, especially for breaking changes
  - release notes are picked up by TagBot such that they are added to the new release on the orignial repo

-Automerge is disabled for breaking changes where release notes are not provided mentioning "breaking".
+Automerge is disabled for breaking changes where release notes are not provided mentioning "breaking" (or "changelog" if there is a repository file that you prefer to direct users to).

 ## List of all GitHub PR labels that can influence AutoMerge